-That's all the more important for documentary films, which never reach the heights of popularity comic book movies and other mass-consumption summer fare occupy.
+That's all the more important for documentary films and docuseries, which never reach the heights of popularity comic book movies and other mass-consumption summer fare enjoy.
 If you're looking for documentaries that make you stop and reconsider your view of the world, these fit the bill.
 For the sake of this list, we've included both series and features, because when you're stuck in a Netflix binge, the lines between the two blur.

 Amanda Knox (2016)

 Amanda Knox has been convicted and acquitted twice of murdering her roommate while studying abroad in Italy.
 Directors Rod Blackhurst (Here Alone) and Brian McGinn (Chef's Table) revisit the embattled media sensation's tangly story here with peerless access to key players and new archival footage.
 The doc explores both sides of Knox's case, asking viewers, "Do you suspect her?" or "Do you believe her?"
 Given Knox's participation, it's pretty clear whose side you're supposed to take, but whatever you think of her case, by placing you in Knox’s situation the film makes you feel like her story could very well happen to you, too.
 Dust off your Crazy Walls, guys.

 Gone far too soon, Amy Winehouse left behind an immensely innovative body of work and moving story that was always itching to be heard.
 Looking deeply at the British soul singer-songwriter's personal life and career, Amy explores exactly who the "Back to Black" singer was and the demons that plagued her life through archival footage and previously never-before-seen home videos.
 The film largely looks at Winehouse's struggle with addition and fame’s effect on it, without sensationalizing her pain.
 Rather, it tenderly focuses on the whole picture of who she was as an individual, hugely popular recording artist and otherwise.